Bharath765rj/perftraincalib/README.md

 # perftrain
-PerfTrain is a post simulation calibration/tuning framework for gem5 simulator to match the actual hardware
+PerfTrain is a post simulation calibration/tuning framework for gem5 simulator to match actual hardware